Sunset, Chesterman Beach, Tofino (Destination BC/Danielle Hayes photo)

 - Hot Springs Cove, the only hot spring on Vancouver Island, is located north of Tofino and is accessible by boat or seaplane.

-- The park is home to the West Coast Trail and the Broken Group Islands, which draw hikers and kayakers from around the world.
+- The West Coast Trail and the Broken Group Islands draw hikers and kayakers from around the world.

-The Pacific Rim feature dramatic old-growth forest and sprawling beaches, ideal for various outdoor recreational activities and wilderness and wildlife viewing.
-Learn about the area’s natural and cultural heritage at Pacific Rim’s interpretive centre, or head to Clayoquot Sound to explore one of the largest areas of ancient temperate rainforest left in the world.
+Miles of rugged shoreline, dramatic old-growth forest and sprawling beaches make for an ideal outdoor recreational playground.
+Learn about the area’s natural and cultural heritage at an interpretive centre, or head to Clayoquot Sound to explore one of the largest areas of ancient temperate rainforest left in the world.

-There are many walking paths and hiking routes within Pacific Rim National Park Reserve including the 75km/47mi West Coast Trail (reservations required).
+There are many walking paths and hiking routes to explore, including Pacific Rim National Park Reserve's 75km/47mi West Coast Trail and Ucluelet's Wild Pacific Trail.
 Walk along or lounge on the area’s expansive beaches, renowned for their soft sand and amazing scenery.
-Popular beaches include Long Beach, Schooner and Wickaninnish Bay.
+Popular beaches include Long Beach, Schooner Cove and Wickaninnish Bay.

 Boasting deep inlets, multiple islands and a surfeit of protected nooks and crannies, the area’s waterways were seemingly carved for kayakers.
 Clayoquot Sound features beaches, headlands, old-growth rainforest, protected inner waterways, kilometres of rocky coastline, and a cornucopia of marine wildlife.
 The Broken Group Islands is one of the world's premier sea kayaking destinations.
 Discover more than 100 secluded islands and their sheltered waterways.

 View nature at its most amazing and powerful.
-Approximately, 22,000 grey whales pass through the Pacific Rim en route to their Arctic feeding grounds in March and April, and from May to October many whales, such as humpbacks and Orcas, call these waters home.
+Approximately, 20,000 grey whales pass through the Pacific Rim en route to their Arctic feeding grounds in March and April, and from May to October many whales, such as humpbacks and Orcas, call these waters home.
 Watch from land or take a guided tour on the water.
-Beginning in late fall and continuing through winter the coastal area becomes a coveted storm-watching destination as epic squalls beat down.
-Watch these storms from the comfort of luxurious lodges perched on beach cliffs.